Dionysi/AnnotationTool-Release/Annotation-rules-refactor.md

 - Argyle, M. (2017).
 Social interaction: process and products.
 Routledge.
 - Bardis, P. D. (1979).
 Social interaction and social processes.
 Social Science, 54(3), 147-167.

-# Annotation rules
+## Annotation rules

-The present scheme only considers **verbal actions** for annotations.
+The present scheme only considers verbal actions for annotations.
 A **verbal action** is any sound an individual produces with their voice that contains language.
-Verbal actions are categorized as either:
+Verbal actions are categorized as either a stimulus or as a response.
+In this scheme, a **conversation** refers to a stimulus followed by _at least one_ response.

+### Stimulus

+A **stimulus** is either **(a)** a verbal action that is meant to be responded to by others _verbally_ (i.e. through a verbal action), or  _in-game_ (i.e. through an action in the video game); or **(b)** a verbal action that others respond to _verbally_, even though this was not the speakers intention.
+A stimulus may also be used as a response during social interaction.
+These verbal actions (that are both stimulus and response) are annotated as a _response_ in the present annotation scheme (see [Section "Response"](#Response)).

-- **Stimulus:** a stimulus is either (a) a verbal action that is meant to be responded to; or (b) a verbal action that others respond to.
-This category has been subdivided into multiple sub-categories relevant for our video game context.
+The stimulus category has been subdivided into multiple sub-categories relevant for our social context.
 A verbal action is considered a stimulus when it fits within any of the following sub-categories:
-  - **(1) Question:** a person's verbal action contains a question directed at, at least one _other_ person in the group.
-  - **(2) Command:** a verbal action contains a command directed at, at least one _other_ person in the group.
-  - **(3) Remark about:** a verbal action contains a remark about at least one _other_ person in the group.
-  - **(4) Remark to:** a verbal action contains a remark directed at, at least one _other_ person in the group.
-  - **(5) Unintentional:** a verbal action that _another_ person responds to, although this was not necessarily intended.

-- **(6) Response:** any verbal action is a response when it is a reaction on _any_ previous verbal action.
-This means that it does not matter whether the previous action was a stimulus, response, or neither.

-All verbal actions using language as a response to **another person's** _verbal action_.
-When one person continues with multiple _verbal actions_ within the context of the response to the other person, each of these _verbal actions_ is categorised as a response.
-Only when the subject of the interaction changes, can a repeated _verbal action_ be categorized as another category.

-A _response_ (cat.
-6) is any _verbal action_ that is triggered by prior stimulus of another person or any response (others and self), that is concerned with the same topic as the previous _verbal actions_.

-- **(7) Ambiguous:**

-**Stimuli**

-1) Questions **directed** at _others_.

-2) Commands **directed** at _others_.

-3) Remarks that are **about** at least one _other_ person in the group.

-4) Remarks that are **directed** at at least one _other_ person in the group.

-5) _Verbal actions_ that others _respond_ to.

-**Response**

-6) All verbal actions using language as a response to **another person's** _verbal action_.
-When one person continues with multiple _verbal actions_ within the context of the response to the other person, each of these _verbal actions_ is categorised as a response.
-Only when the subject of the interaction changes, can a repeated _verbal action_ be categorized as another category.

-## Rules for annotating

-- A _verbal action_ is any sound that is produced by an individual and that contains language.
-All _verbal actions_ directed at any other person outside of the group of players is **not** annotated.

-- A _response_ (cat.
-6) is any _verbal action_ that is triggered by prior stimulus of another person or any response (others and self), that is concerned with the same topic as the previous _verbal actions_.

-- Any _verbal action_ that is a response (cat.
-6) is always annotated as a response.
-Only when a _verbal action_ is not a response, can it be annotated as a stimulus (categories 1 to 5).
-For example, when a person asks a _question_ (cat.
-1) as a _response_ (cat.
-6) to another person, this action is annotated as category 6.

-- When it is _unclear_ if a _verbal action_ is a response (cat.
-6) and the action fits well within any of the stimuli, the action is annotated as stimulus (i.e. cat.
-1 to 5).

-- When it is _unclear_ if a _verbal action_ falls within **any** of the categories, it is marked **ambiguous**.

-- When a _verbal action_ is not a _response_ (cat.
-6) and it is _ambiguous_ to which _stimuli_ (i.e. categories 1 to 5) the action belongs, it is marked **ambiguous**.

-- All _verbal actions_ about the shared task (i.e. the game) that are not a response, are annoted as category 4. _Verbal actions_ that consist of reading out loud what is on the screen are **not** annotated as category 4.

-# Definitions

-- **Verbal action:** any sound produced by an individual with their voice that contains language.
+  - **(Cat.
+1) Question:** a verbal action that contains a _question_ directed to at least one _other_ person in the group.

+  - **(Cat.
+2) Command:** a verbal action that contains a _command_ directed to at least one _other_ person in the group.

+  - **(Cat.
+3) Remark about:** a verbal action contains a _remark about_ at least one _other_ person in the group.

+  - **(Cat.
+4) Remark to:** a verbal action contains a _remark_ meant for at least one _other_ person in the group.
+Verbal actions about the shared task (i.e. the gameplay) are also considered as this sub-category.

+    Verbal actions that consist of reading out-loud what is on the screen are **not** considered this category (4).
+You may find all information on written texts in the [mini-game section]() for reference during annotating.

+  - **(Cat.
+5) Unintentional:** any verbal actions that _another_ person in the group responds to, even though this may not have been the speakers intention.

+### Response

+A **response** (category 6) is any verbal action that is a reaction to **another person's _verbal action_** (stimulus or response).
+Below are the rules regarding the annotation of responses:

+- (Rule 1) A stimulus may be used as a response.
+In this case, the verbal action is **always** annotated as a response (cat.
+6).
+Consider the example below:

+  > **Verzamelaar:** "Ga die kant op!" (cat.
+2)\
+  > **Bestuurder:** "Welke kant?" (cat.
+6)\
+  > **Verzamelaar:** "Naar rechts." (cat.
+6)

+  The first line in the example is a command (category 2) directed to the driver to move in a certain direction.
+On the second line, the driver responds with a question (category 6) asking for clarification on the exact direction to move to.
+Finally, the collector responds with a remark about the shared task (category 6), providing clarification on the correct direction.
+Since both verbal actions on line 2 and 3 are responses to a prior stimulus or response, they must both be categorized as a response.

+- (Rule 2) When it is ambiguous whether a verbal action is a response **and** the verbal action clearly categorizes as any of the stimuli, the verbal action is then annotated as a stimulus.

+- (Rule 3) When a person follows up with multiple consecutive verbal actions within the context of a response to another person, each of these verbal actions are categorized as a response.
+For example:

+  > **Kind 1:** "Hoe denk jij dat Thijs zich kan voelen?" (cat.
+1)\
+  > **Kind 2:** "Hmm, ik denk misschien wel boos..." (cat.
+6)\
+  > \*silence\*\
+  > **Kind 2:** "En ook wel jaloers!" (cat.
+6)

+- (Rule 4) During a conversation the topic of the conversation may transition smoothly.
+When this is the case, consecutive verbal actions are continued to be categorized as responses.
+When a verbal action introduces an abrupt change of topic, the action is **not** categorized as a response.
+Consider this example during the scenario mini-game for the emotion 'jealousy'.

+  > **Kind 1:** "Hoe zou Thijs zich kunnen voelen?" (cat.
+1)\
+  > **Kind 2:** "Jaloers." (cat.
+6)\
+  > [...]\
+  > **Kind 2:** "En eeh...
+Boos." (cat.
+6)\
+  > **Kind 1:** "Boos, maar ook bang." (cat.
+6)\
+  > [...]\
+  > **Kind 1:** "Hij is bang." (cat.
+6)
+  >
+  > _// Hier vindt een smooth transitie plaats van hoe Thijs zich zou kunnen voelen naar waarom Thijs bang zou zijn.
+Opeenvolgende verbale acties op hetzelfde onderwerp gaan door als response._
+  >
+  > **Kind 2:** "Hoezo is die bang?" (cat.
+6)\
+  > **Kind 1:** "Hij kan zich, wacht even hoor [...]
+Hij kan zich verbranden." (cat.
+6)\
+  > **Kind 2:** "Mijn ou...
+Mijn ouders zijn bang.
+Niet hijzelf." (cat.
+6)
+  >
+  > _// Hier vindt een abrupte transitie plaats van waarom Thijs zich bang zou kunnen voelen, naar hoe Thijs zich zou kunnen voelen.
+Deze nieuwe verbale actie wordt in dit geval gecategoriseerd als stimulus._
+  >
+  > **Kind 1:** "Ik zeg eerlijk.
+Hij voelt zich ook blij" (cat.
+4)

+### Ambiguous

+In some cases, ambiguous situations may arise making it unclear how to categorize a verbal action.
+The following rules are in place to handle these situations:

 -

+## Mini Games

+TODO: add descriptions for the various mini-games.
+Include screenshots for each of the screens such that the annotators know what is on the screen.

 ## Adjustments in the annotation scheme